Inverse type II seesaw mechanism and its signature at the LHC and ILC: Inverse seesaw mechanisms

-This mechanism easily provides neutrino masses at eV scale for $\mu$ at the GUT scale ($10^{14}$GeV) and $m_D$ at electroweak scale ($10^2$GeV).

-Although elegant, the canonical seesaw is not phenomenologically attractive, once its signature is right-handed neutrinos with mass out of the reach of any terrestrial collider.
-Unfortunately, this also happens to other types of seesaw mechanisms since their essence is that lepton number should be explicitly violated at a very high energy scale.

-On the opposite direction, there is the proposal of inverse seesaw (ISS) mechanism, which brings the lepton number violation to a very low energy scale, so arranged that its signature lies at TeV scale\cite{inverseseesaw,recentdevelopment}.
-Thus the ISS is a way of generating small active neutrinos mass while having its signature phenomenologically accessible at colliders.
+In ISS mechanisms lepton number is postulated to be explicitly violated at low energy scale and neutrinos gain the mass expression $M_\nu = m_ D^2 \mu M_N^{-2}$ \cite{ISSI,ISSIII,ISSII}.
+Their signatures are new scalars or fermions with mass around TeV.

-As far as we know the only ISS mechanism proposed until now is based on the canonical type I seesaw\cite{seesawI}.
-Basically, it requires the addition of six new SM singlet right-handed neutrinos ($N_{i}\,,\,S_{i}$) with $i=1,2,3$.
-The mechanism can be engendered by requiring the following mass terms\cite{inverseseesaw,recentdevelopment},
+For illustrative reasons, we present the main ingredients of the conventional ISS mechanism\cite{ISSI}.
+It is based on the extension of the SM by six new singlet neutrinos ($N_{i}\,,\,S_{i}$) with $i=1,2,3$ .
+The mechanism is engendered by the following mass terms,

-written in the matrix form where the family structure is implicit.
-This leads to the mass matrix,